 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology or Its Equivalent

 Accredited graduate programs in communication sciences and disorders offered online provide an unmatched level of flexibility, allowing you to set your own pace and access course materials whenever and wherever you would like.
+But you’ll also find excellent colleges across Kansas that offer fully-accredited degrees in SLP.
+Whether you choose traditional on-campus education or new online options, though, you’ll need the same preparation and face the same tough coursework requirements.

 Graduate Program Requirements

-You can expect to study the following topics in-depth at the graduate level:
+With the foundational studies out of the way, you can expect to study the following topics in-depth at the graduate level:

 - Applied Phonology